Speaking of Babies

 Edgar leaned back against the stony nest and folded his arms across his chest before answering the question.
 “Because I don’t wish to get caught.”

-She slanted her brows as though not following his fears.
-“But, if your charmed belt works as well as you say, you wouldn’t get caught.”
+She slanted her eyebrows, not following his fears.
+“But if your charmed belt works as well as you say it does, you wouldn’t get caught.”

 “Maybe,” Edgar said, tilting his head the slightest bit.